-Why do we have board reports?
+Why do we have Board Reports?

 It needs to answer some simple questions: